 ➤ What are the signs and symptoms of an emergency

-➤ How to respond to an asthma or allergy emergency
+➤ How to respond to an allergy emergency

 ➤ Needed medication